godotengine/godot-docs/classes/class_transform2d.rst

 :ref:`Transform2D<class_Transform2D>` **looking_at** **(** :ref:`Vector2<class_Vector2>` target=Vector2(0, 0) **)** |const|

-Returns a copy of the transform rotated such that it's rotation on the X-axis points towards the ``target`` position.
+Returns a copy of the transform rotated such that the rotated X-axis points towards the ``target`` position.

 Operations take place in global space.